divya-ramesha/takearide/README.md

 # takearide

-A mini web application developed for hackathon
+A simple cab management spring web application with the ability of booking, tracking and managing cabs developed as a part of hackathon.